What does the life insurance underwriting process take?

 For instance, while a fully underwritten life insurance policy may take longer to make its way through the underwriting process, these policies will typically provide you with the best premium rate (maybe).
 This is particularly true if you are in good health.
 You may also have more coverage options available to you with fully underwritten life insurance.

 Conversely, while a simplified issue policy is in many ways “easier” to qualify for, this is not necessarily always the case.
 As an example, if you have certain health conditions, you could still end up being declined.
 There are also age restrictions on many simplified issue life insurance policies.

-Plus, because we are affiliated with more than 40 top-rated life insurance carriers, we can help you to find the policy, the premium, and the application process that works the best for you, and for your budget.
+Plus, because we are affiliated with more than 30 top-rated life insurance carriers, we can help you to find the policy, the premium, and the application process that works the best for you and your budget.

 Stop playing the guessing game when it comes to protecting those you love with life insurance.